-The construction environment in this example is still initialized with the same default construction variable values, except that the user has explicitly specified use of the GNU C compiler gcc, and further specifies that the -02 (optimization level two) flag should be used when compiling the object file.
+The construction environment in this example is still initialized with the same default construction variable values, except that the user has explicitly specified use of the GNU C compiler gcc, and further specifies that the -o2 (optimization level two) flag should be used when compiling the object file.
 In other words, the explicit initializations of \$CC and \$CCFLAGS override the default values in the newly-created construction environment.
 So a run from this example would look like:

 '''

 % scons -Q

-gcc -O2 -c -o foo.o foo.c
+gcc -o foo.o -c -O2 foo.c

-gcc -o foo foo.o
+qcc -o foo foo.o

 '''

+7.1.
 Multiple Construction Environments

 The real advantage of construction environments is that you can create as many different construction environments as you need, each tailored to a different way to build some piece of software or other file.

 If, for example, we need to build one program with the -02 flag and another with the -g (debug) flag, we would do this like so:

 '''

 opt = Environment(CCFLAGS = '-02')

 dbg = Environment(CCFLAGS = '-g')

 opt.Program('foo', 'foo.c')

 dbg.Program('bar', 'bar.c')

 % scons -Q

-cc -g -c -o bar.o bar.c
+cc -o bar.o -c -g bar.c

-'''

-'''

 cc -o bar bar.o

-cc -O2 -c -o foo.o foo.c
+cc -o foo.o -c -O2 foo.c

 cc -o foo foo.o

 '''